paketo-buildpacks/php-web/README.md

-# PHP App Cloud Native Buildpack
+# PHP Web Cloud Native Buildpack

-The Paketo PHP App Buildpack is a Cloud Native Buildpack V3 that configures PHP applications to run.
+The Paketo PHP Web Buildpack is a Cloud Native Buildpack V3 that configures PHP applications to run.

 This buildpack is designed to work in collaboration with other buildpacks which do things like provide PHP binaries.
 (e.g. [PHP Dist CNB](https://github.com/paketo-buildpacks/php-dist))